 With its Spring 2018 release, Cartegraph will enhance support for ArcGIS Identity, providing a more detailed ability to recognize the user’s persona, and ensure access to features and capabilities required by their unique responsibilities.

-If a user signs in with a Level 1 ArcGIS Identity in Cartegraph, they will be able to:
+If a user signs in with a Viewer (previously Level 1) ArcGIS Identity in Cartegraph, they will be able to:

 - View and interact with web maps

 - View and interact with Asset data and locations

 - View, create, and edit Asset and Non-Asset Tasks

 If a user signs in with either an Editor, Field Worker, Creator (previously Level 2), or GIS Professional ArcGIS Identity in Cartegraph, they will have the same capabilities as Viewer users, with the addition of: